griptape-ai/griptape-trade-school/docs/setup/01_setting_up_environment.md

 ![Alt text](assets/img/01_griptape-starter-terminal.png)

-!!!
-Note
+!!! note
     You should see `.venv` in your prompt.
-If you don't see it, please run through the previous documentation to try again.
+If you don't see it, please run through the previous documentation to try again, or check out the [TroubleShooting](#execution-policy) section of this tutorial.

+## Troubleshooting
+### Execution Policy

+On some Windows systems, you may get an error that says something similar to:

+!!! failure
+    .venv\Scripts\Activate.ps1 cannot be loaded because running scripts is disabled on this system.

+This is due to an execution policy.
+Don't worry, it's pretty easy to resolve.

+1. With the Terminal open, execute the following command:

+    ```
+    Set-ExecutionPolicy -Scope CurrentUser Unrestricted
+    ```

+    * This will give the current user the ability to run scripts from within Visual Studio Code.

+2. Verify this worked by closing the Terminal and re-opening it.
+You should be able to execute scripts now without any errors.

+!!! info
+    You can learn more about Windows Execution Policies in the [Set-ExecutionPolicy documentation](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.3).

 ----
 ## Next Step